K-Wiczling/BattleShip-Backend/README.md

 # Battleship-Backend
-Backend for the Battleship game
+Backend for the [Battleship Frontend](https://github.com/K-Wiczling/Battleship-Frontend) game.
-For more information folow my blog series at kwiczling.com
+All the instructions can be found in the frontend part of the project